6 Signs Stress is Making You Sick (And What to do About it)

 3. You’re having digestive issues – but your diet hasn’t changed

 There’s a reason why stressful situations are called “gut-wrenching.”
-The brain and the gastrointestinal system are intimately connected — meaning the more stressed out your brain is, the unhappier your stomach will get.
+The brain and the digestive system are intimately connected — meaning the more stressed out your brain is, the unhappier your stomach will get.

 Signs that your stomach isn’t handling extra stress well include: